 Scholarships are awarded on a first-come-first-qualified basis.

-Successful applicants must notify PCU-WHS that they have accepted the Scholarship by July 12, 2024.
-If the Scholarship is declined, it will be awarded to another qualified applicant.
+Successful applicants must notify PCU-WHS that they have accepted the Scholarship by July 12, 2025.
+If the Scholarship is declined, it will be awarded to an individual on the waiting list, who will be notified of their success by July 19, 2025.
 Applicants who fail to respond to an offer of scholarship by the specified deadline will be considered to have declined the scholarship.

 The WDA Grant Scholarship is designed to: